HengyuanLiu/Neural-MBFL-ex/README.md

 ## Set Up
 To run this project, you need to set up the following environment:
-1. export the project root path as `SOFTWARE_TESTING_ROOT`
+1. export the project root path as `SOFTWARE_TESTING_ROOT`.

     `export SOFTWARE_TESTING_ROOT=/path/to/Neural-MBFL`

-2. configure the `pathConfig.json` file in the root directory
+2. configure the `pathConfig.json` file in the root directory.

 ## Project Structure
 ```